Getting your Trinity Audio player ready... |

 TTP PRO TIP:

-If you put ample time and effort into your prep and still found yourself stumped by actual GMAT questions, use more thorough prep materials before your retake.
+If you put ample time and effort into your prep and still find yourself stumped by actual GMAT questions, use more thorough prep materials before your retake.

 Next, let’s discuss scheduling a retake when a business school has requested a higher GMAT score.